derekjwilliams/first-next-auth/README.md

 > Check out [the docs for Local Development](https://supabase.com/docs/guides/getting-started/local-development) to also run Supabase locally.

+## Caching issues with StyleX

+This problem is being worked on, but for now make sure to do an `npm run predev` prior to `npm run dev`.
+And run `npm run prebuild` prior to running `npm run build`.
+This issue is discussed here https://github.com/facebook/stylex/issues/286

 ### Vercel deployment notes

 If there is a rendering issue with fonts, then forcing the build can remedy: